the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Uranium Centrifuge nerfed: you can only have 3 instead of 5 and they have to be in cities with a Nuclear Plant.
 - Food/Growth building adjustments:
 	- Ranches can now be built with improved Horses tiles in the city radius and they add +1 Food to those tiles.
-	- Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
+	- Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place), but also no longer gain stats from having Harvested Organs.
+The replacements for the evil factions no longer have reduced food preservation effects.
 Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.
 - Water building adjustments:
 	- Market (and replacements) have a Merchant slot moved to Water Storage, but those that didn't have a base Water yield on the building itself gain 1 Water in compensation.
 	- Water Plant gains a Merchant slot and +2 Water.